 Capital Replacement/Renewal Reserve Policy: A capital replacement/renewal criterion policy has been established to provide funding to replace or refurbish the current collection, treatment, and recycling facilities at the end of their useful economic lives.
-The current replacement value of these facilities is estimated to be \$11.6 billion.
+The current replacement value of these facilities is estimated to be \$14 billion.
 The reserve criterion level had been established at \$75 million.

-Debt Service Reserves: A debt service criterion policy has been established at ten percent of the outstanding COP issues.
-Other debt service reserves are required to be under the control of a trustee by the provisions of the certificate of participation issues.
+Debt Service Reserves: A debt service criterion policy has been established at ten percent of the outstanding COP and revenue obligations.
+Other debt service reserves are required to be under the control of a trustee by the provisions of the COP or revenue obligations.
 These funds are not available for the general needs of OC San and must be maintained at specified levels.